 HONOR GUARD APPLICATIONS NOW OPEN

-If you are interested in being a member of the LEMA Honor Guard, please fill out the application by clicking here.
-When completed please save and email back to: KPOTTER@CI.BROOKLYN-CENTER.MN.US
+If you are interested in being a member of the LEMA Honor Guard, please fill out this application.

 About Honor Guard